cagross/react-specials/README.md

 The two components of this app help alleviate these issues:

-- Browse Component: Displays the weekly specials for multiple stores in a single list, which is easy to browse, search, etc.
+- browse component: Displays the weekly specials for multiple stores in a single list, which is easy to browse, search, etc.
-- Notify Component (optional): Automatically emails you when your favorite items go on sale for below a threshold price.
+- notify component (optional): Automatically emails you when your favorite items go on sale for below a threshold price.
 For example, you can receive an email whenever ribeye steaks go on sale for less than $5.00/lb.

-_Note: Currently, both the Browse Component and the Notify Component use the weekly specials from only one specific store.
+_Note: Currently, both the browse component and the notify component use the weekly specials from only one specific store.
 See the footnote in the [Usage section](#usage) for more information._

 ## :information_source: Technology Stack <a name = "technology_stack"></a>